In one’s way of seeing lies one’s way of action.

 The last word in this essay belongs to one of the great explorers of human perception and consciousness, writer Aldous Huxley from The Doors of Perception: “In a world where education is predominantly verbal, highly educated people find it all but impossible to pay serious attention to anything but words and notions. … Systemic reasoning is something we could not, as a species or as individuals, possibly do without.
 But neither, if we are to remain sane, can we possibly do without direct perception … of the inner and outer worlds into which we have been born.”
 Simply stated, seeing is a form of knowing.

-Adapted and excerpted from Zen Camera: Six Lessons in Photography to Awakening Creativity and Sight in the Digital Age, by David Ulrich.
-Forthcoming from Ten Speed Press/Random House, early 2018.
+Adapted and excerpted from Zen Camera: Creative Awakening with a Daily Practice in Photography by David Ulrich.
+Forthcoming from Ten Speed Press/Random House, February 2018.